 This hearty vegan tempeh Bolognese is perfect for cozy winter nights.
 Serve it over roasted spaghetti squash, pasta, zucchini or sweet potato noodles, mashed potatoes, or other purées.

 - 2 tablespoons extra virgin olive oil

 - 1 small yellow onion, finely diced

-- One 8-ounce package of tempeh, finely diced
+- One 8-ounce package of tempeh, crumbled into small bits

-- Meanwhile, make the sauce: heat the oil in a large non-stick skillet over medium-low heat.
-Add red pepper flakes and cook for 1 minute.
-Add onions with a pinch of salt and cook until softened, about 4 minutes, stirring occasionally.
+- Heat the oil in a large non-stick skillet over medium-low heat.
+Add the onion with a pinch of salt and cook until softened, stirring occasionally, about 5 minutes.

-- Raise the flame to medium and add the tempeh.
-Season with pinches of salt and pepper.
-Cook until you start seeing some browned crispy bits, about 5 minutes, stirring occasionally.
-Add the mushrooms, oregano and garlic, and cook for 5 minutes.
+- Raise the heat to medium and add the tempeh.
+Cook until you start seeing some browned crispy bits, stirring occasionally, about 5 minutes.
+Then add the mushrooms, garlic, oregano, salt, nutmeg, and pepper and cook for 5 minutes more.

-- Reduce the heat to medium-low and add the wine.
-Cook for about 2 minutes, until the wine reduces a bit and you no longer smell alcohol.
-Add the tomatoes and sugar, and bring the mixture to a simmer.
-Cover the skillet tightly with a lid and simmer for 15 minutes, stirring occasionally.
-Taste and season with more salt, pepper or sugar, if needed.
+- Add the wine and cook for about 2 minutes, until the wine reduces a bit.
+Add the tomatoes and bring the mixture to a simmer.
+Cover the skillet tightly with a lid, reduce the heat to low, and simmer for 20 minutes, stirring occasionally.
+Taste and adjust the seasonings, if needed.
+Garnish with parsley.